Changing the Way You Think About Change

 By balancing right- and left-brain modes of thinking, this method accomplishes in a new way the same results as ancient contemplation and meditation practices.
 This old-new, universal way of “thinking like a genius” is a vitally important tool that meets Einstein’s standard: “We shall require a substantially new manner of thinking if mankind is to survive.”

 Today, the Handbook offers change agents in every walk of life a practical way to achieve the positive, long-lasting change which all of us want, many promise, but only few can deliver.

 Areas of immediately practical applications for creating positive change include but are not limited to: personal growth, organizational leadership, and policy making.

-** Content is now available.
-Please see the drop-down menu of Handbook page above.
+** See the drop-down menu of Handbook page above.

 Use the Donate page to pay for value received.
 Thank you.

 I love this balance among the “four wisdoms.”
 It is a rich digging and well worth the time.
 This transcends the modern problem of too much “niche” thinking as opposed to considering a completeness of thought and habit of being.
 It’s easy for someone to blithely say, “You think too much.”
 It is far more rewarding to take a true mindwalk through all beauty left by humankind, not just western culture.
 I look forward to getting a book this week!

 Catherine, your comments are welcome and most perceptive.
 It’s almost as if you took a quote directly from the forthcoming Handbook: “In a world seemingly intent on fracturing experience into smaller and smaller niches, the Positive Paradigm provides an urgently needed counter-balance, applying opposite and equal weight in a unifying direction.”
 All best to you!